 2. American Funds International Growth and Income (RIGGX)

 Many wealthy Americans have found exceptional growth with American Funds for nearly a century.
-This specific fund is a good fund for those seeking to add international holdings in their portfolio.
+This specific fund is a good fund for those seeking to add international holdings to their portfolio.
 Almost half of its net asset is invested in European stocks.
 It has big holdings in AXA, TSMC, and Novartis.

 3. Wasatch Strategic Income (WASIX)